Madleyym/open-ledger-node-setup/README.md

 ## Your Open Ledger Node is now running. ✅

 > Notes
-- If you don't have a VPS, you can buy one from SUBS_SHAREITHUB that supports RDP for Open Ledger setup.
+- If you don't have a VPS, you can buy one first.
 - Make sure to secure your VPS credentials and backup your files.

 > License